KurdyMalloy/CKEasyWifiConfig/README.md

 	KEYCHAR:hermionegranger

 ## Usage ##
-There is two example projects provided with the library; one to use a configuration file on the card and one where you can pass the security infos in the code.
+There are two example projects provided with the library; one to use a configuration file on the card and one where you can pass the security infos in the code.

 To use the library, make sure that you include all the dependency libraries before you include CKEasyWifiConfig.

-If you want the library to output some debugging information in the serial port, make sure to define "CKEASYWIFICONFIG_SERIAL_DEBUG" before to include the library.
-Also you will have to make sure that you setup the serial port before you call the "Setup()" method of the library.
+If you want the library to output some debugging information in the serial port, make sure to define "CKEASYWIFICONFIG_SERIAL_DEBUG" before you include the library.
+You will also have to make sure that you setup the serial port before you call the "Setup()" method of the library.

 It is also very important to initialize the SD card before you call the "Setup()" method of the CKEasyWifiConfig class since it will use it.